 Help solve some of Minnesota's greatest challenges

 The Regional Sustainable Development Partnerships (RSDP) bring communities and the University of Minnesota together on behalf of shared sustainability goals.
 Starting in 2019, RSDP began collaborating with the University of Minnesota Institute on the Environment (IonE) to connect community-driven projects to academic and applied research.
-In its 2019-22 strategic plan, IonE identifies three impact goals (safe drinking water, carbon neutral Minnesota, and sustainable land use) to target resources and inspire collaboration on critical environmental issues facing our communities.
+Consistent with its strategic plan, IonE posted a request for proposals to address three impact goals (safe drinking water, carbon neutral Minnesota, and sustainable land use) to target resources and inspire collaboration on critical environmental issues facing our communities.
 We provide opportunities and resources to more widely test and share sustainability solutions.
 As part of this collaboration, we invite you to submit ideas in the following three areas:

 Safe drinking water

 To ensure access to safe drinking water for all people into the future, Minnesota needs to protect and enhance its water sources.
 Doing so requires everything from technical solutions to community changes, regulatory efforts, investment and public education.
 Community innovation can help University researchers understand practical local solutions to protect source water in a changing climate.